thapaBurg/thapaday02/content/pages/helpful-information.md

         title: Banking in Nepal
         tagline: ''
         subtitle: ''
-        text: |
+        text: >
           How to make payments to US universities from Nepal?
+Nepal government rules and more.
         image:
           type: ImageBlock
           url: /images/Nabil Bank.png